Cito Gaston: All-Star manager

-Post-World Series
+After the World Series

 Gaston's fortunes, like those of the Blue Jays franchise as a whole, faded after the championship years.
 The World Series winning clubs had dissipated because of aging players, increased post-Series salary demands, and the failure of new owner Interbrew (which acquired founding owner Labatt in 1995) to raise the budget substantially.
 After Major League Baseball solved its labor problems in 1994, Pat Gillick and eventually Paul Beeston left the organization and annual attendance began to drop considerably, but the Blue Jays were still trying to compete in the American League East and in 1997 signed free agent Roger Clemens.
+In April of that year, during a pre-game interview, Gaston accused specific members of Toronto's sports media (Toronto Sun columnist Steve Simmons, The Globe and Mail sports editor Dave Langford, and Fan 590 sports talk show host Bob McCown) of racism against him, stating "There's a couple (of sports writers) who continue to take shots at me for no reason at all.
+I just wonder if they would take the same shot at me if I was white."
+After the game against the Oakland A's on April 17, Gaston spoke briefly about his pre-game comments.
+"I've got one statement that I'm going to say, and I'm not going to say another word", Gaston said.
+"Whatever has been said, whatever has been written, if it has offended someone and it's unjustly offended them, I apologize.
+If it hasn't, then I don't apologize."

-When the team could barely break the .500 mark all season, Gaston was fired by Gillick's successor as general manager, Gord Ash.
+Gaston had been criticized for not giving playing time to young players such as Shawn Green and Carlos Delgado.
+When the team could not stay over the .500 mark, Gaston was fired by Gillick's successor as general manager, Gord Ash.
 Gaston forced Ash's hand by telling his boss that he was taking a vacation at season's end and would not be around for the usual post season evaluation process.
 He was replaced by then-pitching coach Mel Queen on an interim basis for the last week of the 1997 season.
 Joe Carter wore Gaston's No. 43 on his jersey for the remainder of the season in part to honor him and in part to express his displeasure at his firing.
 Gaston finished his first stint as manager with a 683–636 regular season record and 18–16 post–season record.